 Atheists and, perhaps, most agnostics believe that religion in general is based upon superstition and cannot be supported by credible evidence.
-They tend to think that people who are religious tend to be ignorant, especially with regard to scientific evidence that indicates natural forces created the universe, including all forms of life.
+They tend to think that people who are religious are ignorant, especially with regard to scientific evidence that supposedly indicates natural forces created the universe, including all forms of life.
 As a result, their perception of religion, including Christianity, is that it necessitates blind faith (i.e., faith that is not based upon credible evidence).

-On page 113 of their book entitled Don’t Check Your Brains at the Door, Josh McDowell and Bob Hostetler say,
+On page 112 of Don’t Check Your Brains at the Door, a book that was co-authored by Bob Hostetler and Josh McDowell, McDowell shares his following testimony:

 [N]either the resurrection of Christ nor His deity can be proven with 100 percent certainty.
 But that doesn’t mean that the Christian faith is a blind faith.
 The evidence for the Christian faith is adequate.